These guides are AI-generated educational summaries — not legal or medical advice.

 Describing symptoms in vague terms without specific numbers

-Why: The rating criteria are quantitative (4+ stools/day, 6+ episodes/day, 1+ hospitalization/year).
+The rating criteria are quantitative (4+ stools/day, 6+ episodes/day, 1+ hospitalization/year).
 Vague descriptions like 'frequent diarrhea' or 'some bleeding' do not map to specific rating criteria.

-Do this instead: Keep a 2-week bowel diary before the exam.
+Instead: Keep a 2-week bowel diary before the exam.
 Count daily bowel movements, bleeding episodes, pain scores, and missed activities.
 Bring the diary and reference it during the exam: 'In the past 14 days, I averaged 6 bowel movements per day with blood present on 9 of those days.'

 Impact: Affects all rating levels